Cloud-SPAN/02genomics/_episodes/02-organization.md

 if we want to use it to recreate our work.
 It's also important for us to keep it up to date by regularly updating with the commands that we used to generate our results files.

 Congratulations!
-You've finished your introduction to using the shell for genomics projects.
-You now know how to navigate your file system, create, copy, move, and remove files and directories, and automate repetitive tasks using scripts and wildcards.
+You've finished your introduction to writing scripts for genomics projects.
+You now know how to automate repetitive tasks using scripts and wildcards.
 With this solid foundation, you're ready to move on to apply all of these new skills to carrying out more sophisticated bioinformatics analysis work.
 Don't worry if everything doesn't feel perfectly comfortable yet.
 We're